jamesmosier/jamez14.github.io/blog/_posts/2015-10-14-angular-filter-buttons.md

 date: 2015-10-14 09:00
 ---

 Filtering in Angular is really, really simple.
-The docs provide a good overview of how to filter a list on the fly via the `filter` attribute of `ng-repeat`.
-What the docs leave out (at least I haven't found it anywhere) is how to filter a list on button click and to take it a step further, how to filter by a nested object property.
+The docs provide a [good overview of how to filter](https://docs.angularjs.org/api/ng/filter/filter) a list on the fly via the `filter` attribute of `ng-repeat`.
+What the docs leave out (at least I haven't found it anywhere) is how to filter a list on click of a button and to take it a step further: how to filter by a nested object property.

-The implementation makes a lot of sense and at the end of the day, it works exactly how you think it would.
+The implementation makes a lot of sense and at the end of the day, it works exactly how you think it *should*.
 I've created a [JS Bin example](http://jsbin.com/mazidu/13/edit?html,css,js,output) of this.
-The code is also below.
+The code is also below, with explanations.

 <br/>

+### AngularJS Controller

 The controller contains an array of objects (`vm.products`) and also a quick Lodash shortcut to grab all the `specs` objects, so we can loop through them in the UI to dynamically create the buttons.
+You can skip this step if you'd like and either hardcode the filter buttons or use a different method to extract the objects.
+Don't include [Lodash](http://lodash.com) if you aren't already using it.

 {% highlight js %}
 var vm = this;